tirupati17/tirupati17.github.io/_posts/2018-08-12-wreely-app-architecture.md

 - Perform actual network request via the third party library i.e Alamofire or Apple native one to handle session request
 - Perform GET, POST, PUT etc based on API Request class details
-- Get full path of URL using API Request class and constant base URL
+- Get the full path of URL using API Request class and constant base URL

 {% gist 31bb59e4866ab89dacbbe4524a7f4aee %}

  ---

+ <h3>Setup database connection manager to persist data from remote server</h3>

+> For now for persistent storage I have not implemented core data implementation in Wreely app but it is in the queue may be after completion of app remaining feature & optimization will do this.

+Still, let me explain to you guys that how I will going to implement that soon.
+If your app is fairly static so it is good to implement persistence storage otherwise at the end it's your choice but remember via below implementation you have to maintain below code which indirectly invites hidden or unwanted bugs which you will only have to maintain.

+Below few steps I will perform for database manager implementation.

+1. Create database manager class with name standard i.e Project two main initial letter + DatabaseManager So if your project name is facebook so name it as `FBDatabaseManager`

+2. `FBDatabaseManager` should implement things of core data to handle the response
+    - Database version (get it via app version)
+    - Manage object context (Learn about NSManageObjectContext)
+    - Persistent store coordinator (Learn about NSPersistentStoreCoordinator)
+    - Manage object model (Learn about NSManageObjectModel)
+    - Clean up previous database response
+    - Singleton class for shared db manager
+    - Save context method for core data
+    - During init create `NSManageObjectContext` object with `NSMainQueueConcurrencyType` along with merge policies and self persistent store coordinator and also implement default app related data insert function task like `Gender`, `Relationship Status`, `Months` etc during this init
+    - Perform all save operation of core data model via `NSManageObjectContext` object should be in `asynchronous execution on a dispatch queue` with `DISPATCH_QUEUE_SERIAL` queue option
+    - Now finally write handle response function along with API request object so parse it based in API request type

+This parser function should be like below:

+- Get a managedObjectContext object from shared DB manager
+- Get parent manage-object from based on API request object
+- Write one more method to customize response object to get a proper dictionary or array object for inserting into the database
+- Finally, save it into core data based on array result from the above step

+ ---

 <h3> Setup class model as per network response using Mappable</h3>

-As previously in Objective-C I always create model using `Interfaces` but in swift I mostly use `Struct` as because of it's immutable behaviour and allocation on stack.(As we know stack is used for static memory allocation and Heap for dynamic.
+As previously in Objective-C I always create a model using `Interfaces` but in swift, I mostly use `Struct` as because of it's immutable behavior and allocation on the stack.
+(As we know stack is used for static memory allocation and Heap for dynamic.
 Variables allocated on the stack are stored directly to the memory and access to this memory is very fast).

-Check below struct model as used in project for `User` model
+Check below struct model as used in the project for `User` model

 {% gist 4591e802e9f36c79dbd032ecad2da563 %}